 $100 Checking Bonus

-Now through December 30, 2017, Liberty Bank is offering a $100 bonus when opening a new checking account.
-The details can be found at this Liberty Bank promotion page and are summarized as follows:
+Liberty Bank is still offering a $100 bonus when opening a new checking account, now through December 30, 2017.
+The details can be found on the promotion page and are summarized as follows:

 - All account holders on the new account must be new consumer checking customers, defined as not having “had a checking account within the past 365 days.”